|

 path_graph | (n) | GraphType | Generates a path graph. | auto P4 = nxpp::path_graph(4); |

-erdos_renyi_graph | (n, p, seed = 42) | GraphType | Generates an Erdős–Rényi random graph. | auto G = nxpp::erdos_renyi_graph(100, 0.05); |
+erdos_renyi_graph | (n, p, seed = 42) | GraphType | Generates an Erdős–Rényi random graph and preserves isolated nodes. | auto G = nxpp::erdos_renyi_graph(100, 0.05); |

 num_vertices | () | int | Convenience wrapper over boost::num_vertices. | auto n = G.num_vertices(); |